kiali/demos/topology-generator/doc/commands/topogen_server.md

 ## topogen server

-The web server for UI of Topology Generator.
+The web server for UI of Topology Generator

 ### Synopsis